motorapp/Galil/index.md

 ### Welcome

 The EPICS driver advertised and supported by Galil should be considered a separate branch.
-For assistance with this software post on EPICS tech-talk or email: Mark.Clift@Synchrotron.org.au
+For assistance with this software post on EPICS tech-talk or email: cliftm@ansto.gov.au

 This driver has the following features: